 The issue of ‘transgender’ access to female-specific spaces continues to boil up.
 So let’s look again at what is being said and why it is a problem.

-The regressive left, with typical stupidity, has seized on this as an issue of ‘transgender rights’ and nothing else.
+The SJW Left, with typical stupidity, has seized on this as an issue of ‘transgender rights’ and nothing else.
 This is a lie.
 There are two issues here.
 One is whether women have a right to safe spaces where they can perform private functions without interacting with men, and the other is whether a person born male who ‘self-identifies’ as a woman, can simply overthrow any such right.
 In other words, does just saying he is a woman allow a person who is externally identifiable as a man to enter a space reserved for women who were born female?

 The matter is whether men’s ‘right’, to call themselves anything they like and demand to be treated as such, over-rides women’s right to feel safe.
 In other words, it is a simple matter of power and hierarchy.
 Giving people born male who simply ‘self-identify’ as women permission to enter women-only spaces, just says that men’s rights matter and women’s don’t.
 That simple.

 Part of the problem is the idiocy of ‘identity politics’ which contends that we are whatever we say we are and there is an end to it.
 That’s absurd.
 If identity counts, it is what we can be identified as by others, not by ourselves.
 Science progresses on the accurate observation, identification and classification of phenomena from an independent observer’s point of view.
 Unfortunately, philosophy and politics conspire to muddy issues which are scientifically clear.